Kurwar

-Kurwar is a village and community development block headquarters in Sultanpur tehsil of Sultanpur district, Uttar Pradesh, India.
+Kurwar is a town and community development block headquarters in Sultanpur district, Uttar Pradesh, India.
 It is located by the Gomti River, 14 km northwest of Sultanpur on the road to Isauli and Haliapur.
 The southern part of the village is on fairly high ground, but the area north of the main road is low-lying and prone to flooding.
 Kurwar historically was the seat of the taluqdari estate of the Raja of Kurwar, who was the head of the Bachgoti Rajput clan.

 As of 2011, Kurwar has a population of 10,826, in 1,785 households.
 It has 4 primary schools and a community health centre.
 Kurwar hosts a market twice per week, on Mondays and Fridays; it mostly deals in cloth, pottery and bullocks.
 It also hosts a large Dussehra festival involving dramatic reenactments of scenes from the Ramayana.
 Vendors bring items such as earthenware pottery, hosiery, hemp ropes, cloth, toys, and sweets to sell at the fair.
 Kurwar is also the seat of a nyaya panchayat which also includes 13 other villages.